-The MentorBlueprint highlights the 5 critcal factors that block program success.
+The MentorBlueprint highlights the 5 critical factors that block program success.

 Based on accumulated wisdom, patterns and pragmatic know-how – gleaned from over 100 program “rescues” – these 5 “bone-crushing” common factors are not properly dealt with at the start of each program:

-The MentorBlueprint will help any business shape a program for success.
-Watch the video and find out how.
+Watch the video and find out how the MentorBlueprint will help any business shape a program for success.

 is binary, you can’t be “mostly” aligned.